 And this is exactly the strategy that the Gaviotas settlement in Colombia used back in the 1990s.
 This is from the book Gaviotas: A Village To Reinvent the World, by Alan Weisman (Chelsea Green, 1998).
 And basically, it tells the story of a group of very educated idealists moving to the parched savannas of Columbia, about 300 kilometers east of Bogota, and seeking to create an engineering utopia.

-Now the engineering term for these structures is contour irrigation trenches.
-The permaculture name for it is swale (S W A L E).
+Now the engineering term for these structures is contour irrigation trench.
+The permaculture name for it is swale.
 And so this is a system for concentrating water near the bottom of that trench and building healthy soils, and they basically left it at that when they were done.
 They dug a few of these.
 Then, finally, that project was closed.

-Well, 80 years later, if you go back, you can actually find this near Tucson.
-In Google Earth, you'll see that there's the's arcs that are green in the desert.
+Well, 80 years later, if you go back, you can actually find this near Tucson in Google Earth.
+You'll see that there's these arcs that are green in the desert.
 I've actually been to them, and it's kind of amazing.
 You're just out in this very dry, barren desert, and then when you walk into these swales, they're green and lush.
 They have this multi storied canopy of trees and underbrush, and if you dig in the soil near the bottom of these swales, you'll find deep, rich black soil.

 The lesson here is that if the W. P. A. had dug more swales closer to where more people lived, and seeded them with perennial crops (so this would be tree crops), it would be just a wonderful Eden-like oasis that people could enjoy today (well, of course, they would have probably had to put in pioneer species and manage it for a great number of years before you could establish that oasis).